ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 For Business Partner users, the vCenter Server license (Standard edition), the vSphere license (Enterprise Plus edition), and the NSX license are included and purchased on your behalf.
 However, you must specify the edition for the NSX license.

-For non-Business Partner users, you can use the IBM-provided VMware licenses for these components by selecting **Include with purchase**, or you can bring your own license (BYOL) by selecting **I will provide** and entering your own license keys.
+For non-Business Partner users, you can use the IBM-provided VMware licenses for these components by selecting **Include with purchase**, or you can Bring Your Own License (BYOL) by selecting **I will provide** and entering your own license keys.

 **Attention**:
 * A license with a minimum of 8 CPUs is required, which is for 4 servers with 2 CPUs per server.
 The license choice for each VMware component applies to the base instance and to any ESXi servers that you add to the instance later.
 Therefore, you must ensure that your license supports future capacity expansion in your infrastructure.